S K is an F1 Enthusiast and a Michael Schumacher Fan. He has grown to respect Ayrton Senna and is discovering past masters in F1.

 What did you see?
 Senna coming out of the pits and immediately goes to close the door while Schumacher just about edges past over the grass.

-Some similarities there, isn’t it?
+Some similarities there, right?
 I am not for a moment judging the moves, but I'm just saying that Schumacher did the same, albeit a bit more aggressive.

 3. Early or Erratic Braking